-For example, one of the cheapest Leica cameras is the C-Lux, which is a point and shoot digital camera and costs $1,195.
+For example, one of the cheapest Leica cameras is the C-Lux, which is a point-and-shoot digital camera and costs $1,195.
 On the other end, the Leica S Typ 007 is $19,995.
 It’s a medium format DSLR camera.

 There are several reasons why they’re more expensive than other cameras.
 First, they’re made in Germany with incredible quality.
-The camera and lenses will last you a long time while maintaining its resale value.
+The camera and lenses will last you a long time while maintaining their resale value.

 Aside from the quality of the physical camera, the images are also high-quality.
 Due to having great lenses, the images are sharp and don’t need to be sharpened in post-processing.

 They’re also made in small quantities because they focus on quality.
 With a high-quality product and limited supply, a higher price can be charged.

 Related article: Leica Q2 review

 The following are the different types of cameras that Leica offers: